crmcarecloud/api-php-client/docs/Api/UsersApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **postUserSsoLogin**
-> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse200170 postUserSsoLogin($body, $accept_language)
+> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse200171 postUserSsoLogin($body, $accept_language)

 User SSO login

 User Signe sign-on login to external application.
-In this case it is necessary cary SSO token from CareCloud to login user.
+In this case it is necessary cary SSO token from CareCloud to login user.<br/> ⚠️ Endpoint is available only in the Enterprise interface.<br/>

 ### Example
 ```php